Inklingo

 secuencia

-Use 'secuencia' when referring to an ordered series of events, steps, or items, emphasizing the logical progression.
+Use 'secuencia' when referring to an ordered series of events, steps, or items that must be followed in a specific order.

 A simple illustration showing a progression of three distinct shapes: a red sphere, followed by a yellow cube, followed by a blue pyramid, arranged in a straight line on a plain background.